aalomari-ctrl/AI-Projects-Fall-2025/Kyle Johnson/README.md

 # KASPER AI Seizure Log
---

 ### Creator: Kyle Johnson

 KASPER AI is a machine-learning seizure-risk estimator designed to help users track potential seizure triggers, symptoms, and frequent patterns.
 The idea is to provide risk analysis, pattern recognition, and data-driven feedback, but it is ***NOT*** a substitute for professional medical advice.

-This project was built using [Epilepsy Disorder Dataset] (https://www.kaggle.com/datasets/amanik000/epilepsy-disorder-dataset?resource=download) with diagnostic categories removed.
+This project was built using [Epilepsy Disorder Dataset](https://www.kaggle.com/datasets/amanik000/epilepsy-disorder-dataset?resource=download) with diagnostic categories removed.

---

 ## Updates